Bryanc15/BW-Future-Cyber-Analyst/README.md

 # My Cloud Network
-Ive gathered a collection of my Ansible and Linux Scripts from Cyber security class.
+The collection of Ansible and Linux Scripts were provided by The George Washington University Cyber Security program.
-The scripts provided were used to configure my cloud servers paired with its docker container Completing the task at hand i had 4 servers running DVWA containers along with a JumpBox Provisioner, and a server running an Elk-Stack container
+The scripts were used to configure the cloud servers paired with its docker container.
+Completing the task at hand, I had four (4) servers running with DVWA containers along with a JumpBox Provisioner, and one (1) server running an Elk-Stack container.

 ## Automated ELK Stack Deployment